RicoJia/ricojia.github.io/_posts/2022/2022-02-25-deep-learning-face-recognition.markdown

 </p>
 </div>

+Today's commercialized face recognition systems are trained on very large datasets.
+So this is one realm where transfer learning is nice.

 ## One-Shot Learning Problem

 Conventional neural network `input -> CNN -> softmax(x)` is not scalable.
 One-shot learning allows you to have only one reference image.
 Then you can